What Is a Physics Solver & Calculator?

 Who They're For

-- University physics majors and professional researchers
+- University physics majors and researchers

 Why We Love Them

-- It is the gold standard for comprehensive symbolic computation in advanced physics.
+- It is the gold standard for comprehensive symbolic computation in advanced physics

 Texas Instruments